DavidKleindienst/DarEM/README.md

 <img src="screenshots_readme/SetupPolygonMontage2.png" height="450"/> <img src="screenshots_readme/SetupPolygonMontage3.png" height="450"/>

 When given the choice to make a map from the montage, answer *Yes*.
 The montage will now be taken, which may take a while.
 If you perform the profile detection on a different PC, you can run the profile detection in parallel to the image acquisition (be sure to save your images to a folder that you can access from both PCs in this case).
-Otherwise (you intend to use your camera PC fro profile detection), please wait for the acquisition to finish before you proceed.
+Otherwise (you intend to use your camera PC for profile detection), please wait for the acquisition to finish before you proceed.

 ### Automatically detecting profiles of interest
-...
+When running profile detection from the camera PC, you should be able to select the script for profile detection in the tools window.
+Running it will open a window where you specify the network you would like to use for the prediction (e.g. you may have different trained networks for detecting different kinds of profiles).
+The location of your files will be automatically passed to the script.

+When running it on a different PC please open the Prediction Menu and select the appripriate .nav file and the network you would like to use.
+This prediction can run in parallel to the imaging and will wait for new images to be saved when necessary.

 ### Acquiring tilt series of the profiles of interest
 Use the coords2pts.py script to generate a new .nav file (will be called [your_nav_file_name]_with_points.nav).
 Close the current file with *File->Close* then use *Navigator->Read & Open...* to read the newly generated navigator file.